 Surface and groundwater levels showed mixed trends throughout the District over the last week.
-Approximately one third of United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels for this time of year.
+Approximately one quarter of United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at median levels for this time of year.
 The remainder are in the lower 10th to 24th percentile range or lower.
-The majority of the surface and groundwater stations across the KB recorded decreases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 were at 21.58, 18.71, and 14.43 feet.
+About two thirds of the surface and groundwater stations across the KB recorded decreases in water levels over the last week.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 were at 21.38, 18.39, and 14.99 feet.
 C-25 is approaching the 14 feet NGVD agricultural cutoff level.
-About half of UEC surficial aquifer wells are in the lower 10th percentile range for this time of year, with the remainder split between median levels and the lower 10th to 24th percentile range.
+About half of UEC surficial aquifer wells are in the lower 10th percentile range for this time of year, with the remainder mostly falling in the lower 10th to 24th percentile range.
 Surface and groundwater levels decreased in most of the stations in the Biscayne aquifer.
 Water levels are low in Everglades National Park and the C-111 basin.
 Almost three quarters of the USGS Biscayne aquifer monitor wells are in their median percentile range at this time, with the remainder split between the 10th to 24th percentile range and 76th to 90th percentile range.

-In the Lower West Coast (LWC), groundwater levels decreased in the majority of the monitor wells over the last seven days.
+In the Lower West Coast (LWC), groundwater levels decreased in about three quarters of the monitor wells over the last seven days.
 The majority of the wells in the Surficial aquifer are in the lower 10th to 24th percentile range.
-Over half of the Lower Tamiami aquifer wells are at median levels, with most the remainder in the lower 10th to 24th percentile range.
-Approximately half of the Sandstone aquifer monitor wells are in the median percentile range for this time of year, with the remainder split between the lower 10th to 24th percentile range and the lowest 10th percentile.
+About half of the Lower Tamiami aquifer wells are at median levels, with most the remainder in the lower 10th to 24th percentile range.
+Approximately half of the Sandstone aquifer monitor wells are in the median percentile range for this time of year, with the remainder in the lowest 10th percentile.
 About half of the Mid-Hawthorn aquifer monitor wells are at median levels or higher for this time of year, with the remainder falling into the lower 10th to 24th percentile range and the lowest 10th percentile range.
 Figure 1 summarizes current water level conditions.